EldonGabriel/eldongabriel.github.io/_experience/identity-security.md

 ### Identity Security Lab Overview

-Identity security focuses on protecting user identities, enforcing authentication controls, and ensuring that access to systems and sensitive resources is properly managed.
+Identity security focuses on protecting user identities, enforcing strong authentication controls, and ensuring that access to systems and sensitive resources is properly managed.

-The labs and guides in this section demonstrate hands-on experience implementing identity and access management (IAM) controls, enforcing least-privilege permissions, and securing administrative configurations within Windows environments.
+The labs and guides in this section demonstrate hands-on experience implementing identity and access management (IAM) controls, enforcing least-privilege access, and securing administrative configurations within Windows environments.

-These exercises demonstrate how administrators implement identity security controls, enforce least-privilege permissions, and monitor system activity to detect unauthorized access or configuration changes.
+These exercises highlight how administrators enforce access restrictions, protect credentials, and monitor systems to detect unauthorized access and privilege misuse.

 | Category | Labs |
 |--------|------|